Your rights and responsibilities as a riparian owner

-Main rivers are usually larger streams and rivers, but they also include those smaller watercourses that help with drainage.
-Officially, a main river is defined as a watercourse shown as a ‘main river’ on a main river map.
+A main river is defined as a watercourse shown as a ‘main river’ on a main river map.
 It can also include any structure or equipment used for controlling or regulating the flow of water along its course, either in or out of a main river.
-The Environment Agency has powers to carry out flood defence works and carry out enforcement action applying to main rivers only.
+The Environment Agency has powers to carry out flood defence works and enforcement action applying to main rivers only.

 An ordinary watercourse is every river, stream, ditch, drain, cut, dyke, sluice, sewer (other than a public surface water sewer or highway drain) and passage through which water flows, but which does not form part of a main river.
-These occur naturally, and they serve to drain the land and help support animal and flower life.
-Historically, watercourses have taken water run-off from buildings and roads, as well as fields and parks.
+These occur naturally, and they serve to drain the land and help support animal and plant life.
+Historically, watercourses have taken water run-off from buildings, roads, fields and parks.
 In the process of development, many have been culverted or changed in other ways.

 In normal conditions the watercourse may be a dry channel in the ground, but in storm conditions it may become a raging torrent.

-If you live by – or you own property that is next to – any watercourse, or you have a watercourse that flows through your property, you are a 'riparian landowner'.
+If you live by or own property that is next to any watercourse, or you have a watercourse that flows through your property, you are a 'riparian landowner'.
 This means you have 'riparian' rights and responsibilities which have been established in common law for many years.

 If the land on the other side of the watercourse is owned by a third party then it is likely that this person is the ‘joint riparian owner’ for the length of watercourse adjacent to the boundary.
 Unless the landowners’ deeds show otherwise, it is always assumed that each person owns the area up to the centre line of the watercourse.